Lamb rogan josh is an ever-popular curry that is defined by soft and tender yoghurt-marinated meat in a boldly flavoured

-- Take the yoghurt and use to marinade the lamb for at least 8 hours and as long as 24 hours.
+- Take the yoghurt and use it to marinate the lamb for at least 8 hours and as long as 24 hours.

 - Blitz together the ginger and garlic with a little water to form a paste.

 - Add the cardamom pods, black peppercorns, cloves, mace and star anise to a dry pan 30cm or 12" frying pan or skillet.